karakun/karakun.github.io/_posts/2026-02-10-beyond-productivity.md

 ## <a name="reflection"></a> The Need for Ongoing Self-Reflection: Power, Privacy, and Asymmetry

-### All of this calls for continuous self-reflection
+### All of This Calls for Continuous Self-Reflection

 On the one hand, it is important to remember that today’s AI platforms are run by profit-driven companies.
 These systems are not neutral infrastructures; they are operated by businesses that must generate revenue, and that inevitably means data has economic value.